 Gerrits had competed in just three World Cup events in 2011-12 before an awkward landing led to a torn MCL and meniscus in his right knee, ending his season.
 He returned to the World Cup circuit in January 2013 and in his second start earned his first career World Cup medal, a silver.
 He would add another World Cup silver to his resumé prior to the 2013 FIS World Championships.
 In just his second world championship start, he captured the silver medal to maintain a Canadian podium streak in the men’s aerials event going back to 2003.

-Gerrits will be making his Olympic debut at Sochi 2014 but was able to experience the atmosphere of the Games by being a forerunner at Vancouver 2010.
+Gerrits made his Olympic debut at Sochi 2014 where he finished seventh.
+He first experienced the atmosphere of the Games by being a forerunner at Vancouver 2010.
 Just 18 at the time, he has said it was one of the coolest things he has ever done.
 Known for being fearless and eager to attack new tricks, Gerrits was identified as a future star aerialist eight years earlier by Nicolas Fontaine, a four-time World Cup Champion who won silver at Albertville 1992 when aerials was still a demonstration sport.

 2013 World Silver Medallist (Aerials)… FIS Rookie of the Year 2010-11…